Neoteroi/BlackSheep-Docs/docs/request-handlers.md

 The previous pages describe that a request handler in BlackSheep is a function associated to a route,  having the responsibility of handling web requests.
-This page describes `request handlers` in detail, presenting the following:
+This page describes `request handlers` in detail, covering the following:

 - [X] Request handler normalization.
 - [X] Using asynchronous and synchronous code.